 Gary Young as Mr. Willoughby

 Mr. Willoughby will be Jamie Fraser's new best friend when Outlander Season 3 picks up 20 years after Culloden.
-Pretty good in acrobatics and in Chinese medicine, Mr. Willoughby also makes a bad name for himself because of his feet fetish and for having a hard time holding his liquor down.
-Jamie and Mr. Willoughby partner up when Jamie saves the little Chinese man from death, and Mr. Willoughby quickly becomes a trustworthy — yet mysterious — ally.
+Proficient in acrobatics and Chinese medicine, Mr. Willoughby makes a bad name for himself because of his foot fetish and for having a hard time holding his liquor down.
+Jamie and Mr. Willoughby partner up when Jamie saves the Chinese man from death, and Mr. Willoughby quickly becomes a trustworthy — yet mysterious — ally.

-Mr. Willoughby's backstory is a complicated and terribly sad one, which definitely contributes for the China man's ambiguity in many events of Voyager.
-His temper is untamed and he's quite the unpredictable guy - something that Claire has a hard time making peace with.
+Mr. Willoughby's backstory is a complicated and terribly sad one, which definitely contributes to his ambiguity in many events of Voyager.
+His temper is untamed and he's quite the unpredictable guy — something that Claire, in particular, has a hard time making peace with.

 Charlie Hiett as Captain Thomas Leonard

 Thomas Leonard is a 19-year-old officer aboard the British man-of-arms Porpoise in Voyager.
 He has to step up and fill the captain spot after the previous captain — and most of the crew — fall sick with typhoid fever.
 The Porpoise forces Jamie and Claire's ship to a halt in the middle of the Atlantic, so that Claire can aid the sick people on the ship.

 Captain Leonard has to make some life-or-death decisions, which leads him to also make the grave mistake of getting on Jamie's bad side.
 Although Leonard's appearance in the book is relatively small, his actions continue to ripple through the story, helping the Frasers's Jamaican plot forward.